hackgvl/trolley-tracker-api-dot-net/README.md

  1.Run the SQL Script schema and data dump to create the route data on SQL Server.
  * Bring up the web site in a browser.
 It should show that it is not logged in.
- * Click on the Log In Link
- * Enter your Email and a password and click **Log in**.
-The log in attempt will fail, but that action will create and seed a new database.
  * Click on the **Register as a new user** link.
  * Enter your Email and password and click **Register**.
 Note - double check that the email address is correct; there is no counter-verification by Email to confirm a valid Email account.
+This will be the system manager account - choose a meaningful name or your own email address.
  * Confirm that the browser shows your Email address as logged in in the upper right corner.
  * Click on **Role Manager**.
  * The first user into the Role Manager on a new system is automatically made a system administrator.
 This could be a possible security problem when rebuilding from scratch - check the list of users to be sure no other user is registered as system administrator.